-As a condition of continued employment in USD #359, students shall abide by the terms of this policy.
+As a condition of continued employment in USD #359, students shall abide by the terms of the following.
 Students shall not unlawfully, manufacture, distribute, dispense, possess or use illicit drugs, controlled substances or alcoholic beverages on school district property or at any school activity.
-Any student violating the terms of this policy will be reported to the appropriate law enforcement officials, and will be subject to the following sanctions:
+Any student violating the following terms will be reported to the appropriate law enforcement officials, and will be subject to the following sanctions: